 Did QE work?
 That remains one of the most common questions in finance and economics.
 My answer is simple – it depends!
 I know, that’s not a super helpful answer, but hang around and let me explain in more detail.

 I want to use a simple analogy to analyze how QE works and whether it actually works.
 I’ve done this in the past, but I think it’s clearer in my mind now so hang in there.
 So, QE is a basic asset swap.
 We all know that by now.
 The Central Bank creates money from nothing and buys bonds from banks.
-The banks hold the equivalent of cash and forego the bonds and their income.
+The banks hold the equivalent of cash and forgo the bonds and their income.
 The Central Bank holds the bonds and doesn’t have cash.
 Now, even though the Central Bank is holding the bonds it’s really best to think of the bonds as having been temporarily retired.
 That is, they aren’t in the real economy and the Central Bank isn’t using them to shop for groceries or impact spending in any significant way.
 So, they’ve printed cash, but they’ve kind of unprinted the bonds.

 A stock buyback is kind of similar.
 When a company buys back stock they are using cash to remove an instrument from the non-corporate private sector.
 They effectively retire the stock in exchange for cash.
 Existing shareholders own fewer shares that give them access to the same amount of free cash flow (ie, their shares are worth more).
 The selling shareholders swapped stock for cash.
 This is an asset swap in much the same way that QE is.